 Always know where the data comes from and in what format.
 In one of my projects, the data was provided as PDF files in the Spanish language.
 This completely changed the scope and most of our time was sucked up in manually culling the data.
 Here are the questions you should ask: Who owns the data?
 In what format will you get the data?
 How frequently does the data update?

-How frequently does the Excel Dashboard needs to be updated?
+Q: How frequently does the Excel Dashboard need to be updated?

 It’s better to not assume that the client/stakeholder has the latest version of MS Office.
 I once created a dashboard only to know that my stakeholder was using Excel 2003.
-This led to some rework as the IFERROR function doesn’t work in 2003.
+This led to some rework as the IFERROR function doesn’t work in Excel 2003 version (which I had used extensively when creating the dashboard).

 Getting the Data in Excel